arkothiwala/gpt2/README.md

 <br>

+### Learnings
+1. large scale has its own challenges and highlights inefficiencies which could have been overlooked on a smaller scale.
+2. Develop low level code execution thinking/intuition to really understand what is happening under the hood.
+This helps early identify/prevent
+    1. OOM errors [multiprocessing in spawn mode pickles data.
+This triggers reading entire data as it treats memmap as standard numpy aaray]
+    2. slow execution [if you don't leverage multithreading in tokenization or use more threads than CPU cores]
+    3. data leaks
+    4. silent failures [not cloning y and then updating values at EOT masks]

 ### Dataset Preparation

 #### Which dataset
-- GPT2 was trained on the `WebText` data but the dataset wasn't released.
+- GPT2 was trained on the `WebText` data but the dataset wasn't released by OpenAI.
-- So I chose to use `openwebtext` dataset available on the [huggingface](https://huggingface.co/datasets/Skylion007/openwebtext#plain_text) as the author claims to be open-source replication of the WebText dataset.
+- So `openwebtext` dataset available on the [huggingface](https://huggingface.co/datasets/Skylion007/openwebtext#plain_text) was chosen as the author claims to be open-source replication of the WebText dataset.
 - The dataset is in a `List[str]` format

 #### Loading the dataset